Do-sth-sharp/libVocalShaper/README.md

 # libVocalShaper
-The library of VocalShaper engines, scripts and plugins development.
+The library for VocalShaper engines, scripts and plugins development.